Finding secrets by decompiling Python bytecode in public repositories

 Actionable items you can do:

-• Look through your repositories for loose .pyc files, and delete them
+- Look through your repositories for loose

-• If you have .pyc files and they contain secrets, then revoke and rotate your secrets
+files and they contain secrets, then revoke and rotate your secrets - Use a standard gitignore to prevent checking in

-• Use JSON files or environment variables for configuration
+files - Use JSON files or environment variables for configuration